hjohnson12/Nasa-Api-Explorer/README.md

 # Nasa Data Explorer
-A windows application demo using some of Nasa's Open APIs from https://api.nasa.gov/ such as Mars Rover Photos and Astonomy Picture of the Day.
+A windows application demo using the Astronomy Picture of the Day API and Mars Rover Photos API from Nasa's Open APIs https://api.nasa.gov/.

 # Details
 Uses C# .NET and Universal Windows Platform (UWP) with Model-View-ViewModel (MVVM) architecture.

-This application includes usage of the following APIs from the website above:
+This application includes usage of the following APIs from https://api.nasa.gov/:
 - Mars Rover Photos
 - Astronomy Picture of the Day